 5 | Concentrate on breathing.

 Focus on the way it feels to fill up your lungs, hold before slowly letting it out.
-Notice the way to feels in your nose.
+Notice the way it feels in your nose.
 Observe the way your body responds and moves while breathing.
 Concentrate on taking deep breaths that fill your lungs all the way and slowly exhale through your nose.

-Tip: Remember that with proper breathing you should feel your lungs expand, your stomach seems to get bigger as you inhale, and retreat as your exhale.
+Tip: Remember that with proper breathing you should feel your lungs expand, your stomach seems to get bigger as you inhale, and retreat as you exhale.
 Be mindful of this as you concentrate on your breathing, it’s easy to reverse this action.

 6 | Forgive yourself.